-Ellen was in charge of the ski cabin for the Inskiers in San Mateo.
+Ellen was in charge of the ski cabin for the In Skiers in San Mateo.
 Mark joined the Powder Hounds even though he was just a beginner.

 On New Year’s Day they were both at Homewood and decided to ski together.
 The sky had dumped eighteen inches of Sierra cement the night before, so skiing was tough.
 Mark was a green-run guy, and Ellen was a black-run gal, so they compromised and skied the blue runs.

-Who does that, Ellen thought.
+Who does that? thought Ellen.
 Mark does.

 They drove Ellen’s blue Volkswagen Bug to Tahoe.
 It choked at high altitude, and the engine would flutter.
-In order to get up the pass, Ellen would have to open the butterfly valve to give the engine more air.
+In order to get up the pass, Karen would have to open the butterfly valve to give the engine more air.
 Sometimes they drove Mark’s Datsun.

 Over several trips to Tahoe, one thing led to another.
 They got married in Yosemite.